MagnoRSantos/mongodb-backup_shell/README.md

 * Replaying an entire oplog file or files
 * Partially replaying an oplog file up until a specific point in time or operation

+The oplog must be replayed in order with no gaps from the time that the dump was taken.
+The oplog entries are idempotent, meaning the oplog entries can be replayed multiple times up to a specific point.

 ## Replaying entire oplog file(s)